Installation¶

 Linux¶

-Install pyinstaller (on a virtual environment) and execute the following command in the repo src/ directory to create the executable,
+Also install pyinstaller and execute the following to build the executable,

 Place this executable somewhere where your system can find it so that it is accessible in every directory.